Merzasphor/MWSE/docs/source/events/bookGetText.md

 ## Event Data

 * `book` ([tes3book](../../types/tes3book)): *Read-only*.
 The book whose text is being retrieved.
 * `text` (string): If set, the book's text will be overwritten with this value.
 It needs to follow book text conventions as in the Construction Set.
 In essence, it uses HTML syntax.
+Important: every book needs to end with a `<BR>` statement to be displayed properly.

 ## Examples